 How long are lessons?

 Younger beginners have 30 minute lessons.
 As students progress 45 minute and hour lessons are encouraged.

 What ages do you teach?
 Do you teach adults?

 I teach ages 4 and up including adults.
 With younger children I require a parent to attend all lessons, take notes/video, and supervise the home practice.

 What about recitals and performances?

-We have at least 5 recitals every year.
+We have several recitals every year - usually 5 or 6.
 This allows students to become comfortable with performing and to show what they have been learning.
-There is an annual recital of $40 beginners through book 3 and $65 book 4 and beyond.
+There is an annual recital of $40 beginners through book 3 and $75 for book 4 and beyond.
 This covers accompaniment and room rental.
 It is strongly encouraged to play in as many of the recitals as you can but sometimes people have conflicts with the dates so I don't require it.

 Students will also have some other performance opportunities and competition opportunities as well.
 Those may have their own fees and expenses.